jcorreadev/task-list/README.md

 - **User Management**: Create, edit, and manage multiple users
 - **Task Management**: Create, update, delete, and toggle task completion
 - **User-specific Tasks**: Each user has their own set of tasks
-- **Real-time Updates**: Seamless data synchronization with FastDB backend
+- **API Integration**: Seamless integration with FastDB.io mock REST APIs
 - **Modern UI**: Beautiful, responsive interface built with Tailwind CSS
 - **TypeScript**: Full type safety throughout the application
 - **State Management**: Zustand for efficient state management

 ## 🚀 What is FastDB.io?

-[**FastDB.io**](https://fastdb.io) is a powerful backend-as-a-service (BaaS) platform that provides:
+[**FastDB.io**](https://fastdb.io) is a powerful tool for creating REST API mocks quickly and easily.
+It allows developers to:

-- **RESTful API**: Auto-generated REST endpoints for your data models
+- **Mock REST APIs**: Generate REST endpoints instantly for prototyping and development
-- **Real-time Database**: Fast, scalable database solution
-- **Authentication**: Built-in user authentication and authorization
-- **File Storage**: Easy file upload and management
-- **API Builder**: Visual API builder for custom endpoints
+- **Rapid Development**: Test frontend applications without waiting for backend implementation
-- **Schema Management**: Define your data models with ease
+- **Easy Setup**: Define your data models and get working APIs in minutes
+- **Real API Responses**: Simulate real backend behavior with CRUD operations
+- **Development Tool**: Perfect for frontend developers who need backend endpoints during development

-FastDB.io allows developers to focus on building great frontend experiences while handling all the backend complexity.
-This Todo app demonstrates how easy it is to integrate a frontend application with FastDB.io's backend services.
+FastDB.io is ideal for frontend developers who want to build and test their applications independently, creating realistic API mocks that work just like a real backend.
+This Todo app demonstrates how easy it is to integrate a React frontend with FastDB.io's mock API endpoints.

 **Visit FastDB.io**: [https://fastdb.io](https://fastdb.io)